pyareayu/SAR-IMAGE-COLORIZATION/README.md

 # SAR Image Colorization

-This project focuses on the colorization of grayscale Synthetic Aperture Radar (SAR) images using advanced deep learning techniques.
+This project focuses on the colorization of grayscale Synthetic Aperture Radar (SAR) images using advanced deep learning models.
 By leveraging DCGAN (Deep Convolutional Generative Adversarial Network) and UNet architectures, the system converts single-channel SAR images into realistic color images.

 ## Table of Contents